Measurement gap

 Scorecard

-The audit looks for evidence that a Revenue System Sprint can move one operating number.
-If the data is thin, the budget is not real, or the gap is not measurable, the result should say that.
+The plan looks for evidence that an AI System Build can move one operating number.
+If the data is thin, the target is vague, or the gap is not measurable, the result should say so.

 The business cannot name the source, stage, or handoff where revenue gets stuck.